 The Cisco IM and Presence Service uses standards-based XMPP for instant messaging and presence.
 The Cisco IM and Presence Service also supports SIP for interoperability with SIP IM providers.
 Cisco IM and Presence also provides an HTTP interface that has a configuration interface through Simple Object Access Protocol (SOAP); a presence interface through Representational State Transfer (REST); and a presence, instant messaging, and Bidirectional-streams Over Synchronous HTTP (BOSH) interface through the Cisco AJAX XMPP Library (CAXL).
 The Cisco AJAX XMPP Library web tool kit communicates to the BOSH interface on the Extensible Communications Platform within Cisco IM and Presence.
 The Cisco IM and Presence Service collects, aggregates, and distributes user capabilities and attributes using these standards-based SIP, SIMPLE, XMPP, and HTTP interfaces.

 Cisco or third-party applications can integrate with presence and provide services that improve the end-user experience and efficiency.
 The core components of the Cisco IM and Presence Service consist of: the Extensible Communications Platform (XCP), which handles presence, instant messaging, roster, routing, policy, and federation management; the Rich Presence Service, which handles presence state gathering, network-based rich presence composition, and presence-enabled routing functionality; and support for ad-hoc group chat storage with persistent chat and message archiving handled to an external database.
-If persistent chat is enabled, ad-hoc rooms are stored to the external PostgreSQL database for the duration of the ad-hoc chat.
-This allows a room owner to escalate an ad-hoc chat to a persistent chat; otherwise, these ad-hoc chats are purged from PostgreSQL at the end of the chat.
+If persistent chat is enabled, ad-hoc rooms are stored to the external PostgreSQL or Oracle database for the duration of the ad-hoc chat.
 If persistent chat is disabled, ad-hoc chats are stored in volatile memory for the duration of the chat.

 Applications (either Cisco or third-party) can integrate presence and provide services that improve the end user experience and efficiency.
 In addition, Cisco Jabber is a supported client of the Cisco IM and Presence Service that also integrates instant messaging and presence status.